Sunrise from Signal Knob, taken in the early miles of the 2014 Reverse Ring.

 -

 The second cutoff is at the Camp Roosevelt aid station.
 Runners who wish to continue with the possibility of an official finish will need to arrive at the aid station no later than 10 PM.
 This gives the runner who makes the first cutoff another 6 hours to go just under 16 additional miles from Moreland Gap to Camp Roos.
-The 10 PM cutoff at the 46 mile mark in the horse parking lot at Camp Roosevelt gives the runner over 12 hours to tackle the closing stretch of the run.
+The 10 PM cutoff at the 46 mile mark in the horse parking lot at Camp Roosevelt gives the runner over 12 hours to tackle the closing stretch of the race.
 The goal is to get all the runners in to the finish at Signal Knob prior to what is our traditional closing time there of 11 AM.
-This makes for 29 total hours of run time to cover the 71 mile distance around the Fort Valley.
+This makes for 29 total hours of race time to cover the 71 mile distance around the Fort Valley.

 Check Points on the Ring